SAP-samples/teched2021-IIS162/exercises/ex7/README.md

 <br> ![](2021-11-12-10-54-46.png)
 <br> (1) Click "Start Implementation".

+> Please assign only one Transport Request to your Feature.
+This a courtesy to your fellow workshop participants to make sure everybody finds at least one Transport Request to assign.
+2. Assign Transport Request
 <br> ![](2021-11-12-10-55-01.png)
 <br> (1) Click "Assign".

-> Please assign only one Transport Request to your Feature.
-This a courtesy to your fellow workshop participants to make sure everybody finds at least one Transport Request to assign.
+3. Find Transport Request
 <br> ![](2021-11-12-10-55-18.png)
 <br> (1) Search for Transport Requests containing string "IIS162".
 <br> (2) Select **one** Transport Request.